-\end{theorem} The proof was done by a fairly elementary contour integration.
-Theorem~\ref{Landau} tells us that the right-hand side of~\eqref{Landaus-formula} grows by an order of $T$ when $x$ is a prime power.
-With the empirical data of Odlyzko~\cite{Odlyzko2014} in mind, the graph of the real and imaginary parts of the normalised sum $T^{-1} \sum_{0 < \gamma \leqslant T} x^{\rho}$ was provided in~\cite{PetridisRisager2017}.
-A notable point here is that the peaks at actual primes are much larger than at higher prime powers.
-In principle, $\Lambda(x)$ takes the value $\log p$ at powers of some fixed prime $p$, therefore any peak that is higher than the preceding ones necessarily corresponds to a new prime number.
+Theorem~\ref{Landau} follows from a fairly elementary contour integration.
+Theorem~\ref{Landau} reveals~that the right-hand side of~\eqref{Landaus-formula} grows by an order of $T$ whenever $x$ attains to a prime power.~The empirical data of Odlyzko~\cite{Odlyzko2014} visualises the real and imaginary parts of the normalised sum $T^{-1} \sum_{0 < \gamma \leq T} x^{\rho}$ as shall be seen in~\cite{PetridisRisager2017}.
+The peaks at primes are much larger than at higher prime powers, since the von Mangoldt function $\Lambda(x)$ takes the value $\log p$ at powers of a fixed prime $p$.
+Hence any peak that is higher than the preceding ones corresponds to a new~prime.

-We turn to the spectral exponential sums we are interested in.
-In the case of $\Gamma = \PSL_{2}(\Z)$, Fujii~\cite{Fujii1984} announced the following asymptotic formula without a proof: \begin{theorem}[{Fujii~\cite[Theorem 1]{Fujii1984}}] Let $\Gamma = \PSL_{2}(\Z)$.
-For a fixed $X > 1$, we have
+The ensuing focus is on the spectral exponential sums.
+In the context of the full modular group $\Gamma = \PSL_{2}(\Z)$, Fujii~\cite{Fujii1984} announced the following asymptotic formula without a proof. \begin{theorem}[{Fujii~\cite[Theorem 1]{Fujii1984}}] Let $\Gamma = \PSL_{2}(\Z)$.
+For fixed $X \geq 1$, we have that